 Permanent identification will benefit the livestock industries by:

-Further information on NLIS is available from NSW Department of Primary Industries:
+Further information on NLIS from the NSW DPI website or:

 Yes, participation is mandatory for all cattle owners.